zoolanders/documentation/src/pages/essentials-for-yoothemepro/integration.md

 ## Download ID

-A ZOOlanders Download ID is an alphanumeric code created in the [ZOOlanders Download IDs section](https://zoolanders.com/account/download-ids) that is required to update the Premium version.
+A **ZOOlanders Download ID** is an alphanumeric code created in the [ZOOlanders Download IDs section](https://zoolanders.com/account/download-ids) that is required to update the Premium version.

 ![Download ID](/download-id.png)

-Once you have created a Download ID you must set it in your site, an action that slightly differs in Joomla and WordPress.
+Once you have created a Download ID you must set it in your site, an action that slightly differs on each platform.

+### Joomla

-If using Joomla, go to the plugins control panel and locate the ZOOlanders Installer Plugin.
-Input the Download ID into the plugin settings.
+In the **Joomla Plugins** control panel locate the **ZOOlanders Installer Plugin**, then input the Download ID into the plugin settings.

+### WordPress

-If WordPress, go to the Global Settings menu and locate the ZOOlanders Settings Panel, input the Download ID into the panel settings.
+In the **WordPress Global Settings** menu locate the **ZOOlanders Settings Panel**, then input the Download ID into the panel settings.